Joanne Olson is thrilled her eyebrows are back.

 One in four woman are resistant to today’s form of chemotherapy and a better understanding of the disease will help deliver a more individualized form of treatment, explained Olson.

-It has been 32 years since Terry Fox attempted to run across Canada in his Marathon of Hope and for 32 years the annual Terry Fox Run in Maple Ridge continues to grow.
+It has been 32 years since Terry Fox attempted to run across Canada in his Marathon of Hope and for 32 years the annual Terry Fox Run in Maple Ridge has continued to grow.

 Terry was diagnosed with osteogenic sarcoma and his right leg was amputated above the knee.